Why is order flow so persistent?: Introduction

-Our empirical analysis here rests on a method that we develop to decompose the autocorrelation of order flow into herding and splitting components.
-We apply this method to data from the London Stock Exchange (LSE) with codes indicating the member who executed the order.
-Our results show that the persistence of order flow is overwhelmingly caused by order splitting.
-In contrast the contribution of herding is negligible.
-In fact, over longer time scales we observe anti-herding, in which investors trade in the opposite direction of other investors.

-Members of the exchange may trade for their own accounts, but they may also act as brokers for investors who are not members\footnote{ We will use the terms ``member" and ``broker" interchangeably.}.
-We thus have the problem that while we have useful information about identity, this information is not fine-grained enough to allow us to separate different investors.
-By {\it investor} we mean any entity with a coherent trading strategy.
-This could correspond to a specific trading account within an institution such as an investment bank or hedge fund, or a private individual trading for his or her own account.
-The lack of identifiers at the level of single accounts potentially makes our results difficult to interpret.
+In this paper we perform an empirical study to elucidate the cause of this remarkable persistence.
+This study is based on a unique data set from the London Stock Exchange (LSE) with codes indicating the exchange member who executed each order.
+Members of the exchange may trade for their own accounts, but they may also act as brokers for investors who are not members of the exchange\footnote{ We often use the terms ``member" and ``broker" interchangeably.}.
+As we will argue here, this provides useful information about the patterns of behavior of investors\footnote{ By {\it investor} we mean any trading entity with a coherent trading strategy.
+This could correspond to a specific trading account within an institution such as an investment bank or hedge fund, or a private individual trading for his or her own account.}, even if it falls short of the fine grained data on the identity of investors that would make the results unequivocal.

-To deal with this problem we introduce the concept of a brokerage map associating an investor with one or more brokers.
-We make several different hypotheses about brokerage maps, and study their effect on the decomposition of the autocorrelation function under different hypotheses for investor behavior.
-This is done through a combination of closed form calculations, simulations, and bootstrapping with the real data.
-This allows us to get a good understanding of how brokerage influences the results.
-We show that, barring unrealistic brokerage maps, our main qualitative conclusions can be reliably interpreted as reflecting the behavior of investors.

-Our results here add to earlier evidence that order splitting is dominant.
-Early studies showing that order splitting is widespread were done by \cite{Chan93,Chan95}.
-Lillo, Mike and Farmer (\citeyear{Lillo05b}) introduced a model in which information is completely private, and participants cannot observe each others' order flow (or in any case do not respond to it).
-This model assumes that investors draw the total quantity $V$ they wish to trade at random from a pre-defined distribution $P(V)$, divide $V$ into smaller, equal sized pieces, and then incrementally execute each piece at a constant rate until the entire order of size $V$ is filled.
-Under the assumption that in the limit $V \to \infty$ the distribution $P(V)$ has a Pareto (power law) tail, of the form $P(V > v) \sim v^{-\beta}$, then in the limit $\tau \to \infty$ the resulting autocorrelation $C(\tau)$ of the order flow is a power law $C(\tau) \sim \tau^{-\gamma}$, with